stajichlab/biosample_metadata/README.md

 ## Lookup list of IDs from a single filename

-If you have a list of IDs either SRA or BioSample you can use the '--in' option
+If you have a list of IDs either SRA or BioSample you can use the `--in` option

 ```
 ./scripts/biosample2table.py --in samplefile.txt --out result_table.tsv -e yourname@gmail.com